How Do Stair Lifts Work?

 A common assumption of those interested in a stair lift is that the stair lift causes damage to the wall.
 However, a stair lift will not cause damage to the walls because the rail is attached to the treads of the stairs, not the walls.
 The rail is held into place by support brackets that are screwed in and placed evenly apart from each other.
 The screws can go through carpet or any type of surfaces such as concrete, metal or tile.

 Stair Lift Controls

-Swivel Away from the Top of the Stairs: The rider in this picture is demonstrating how a stairlift seat swivels at the top.
-As the picture shows, the seat swivels away from the stairs while the footrest remains in place.
+The offset swivel seat feature allows for a safe exit from the chair lift at the top of the staircase.
+As the video to the right demonstrates, the seat swivels away from the stairs while the footrest remains in place.
 The swiveling action places the rider’s feet safely on the top landing allowing the rider to stand safely.

 How Are Stair Lifts Powered?